Program OverviewPrinter Friendly

 - This School of Transportation program is industry-driven due to an active Program Advisory Committee (PAC), which, twice a year provides insight on current industry developments and practices.

 - The skills you'll acquire will include: detailing and buffing, welding using MIG and oxyacetylene equipment, auto body and frame repair, refinishing procedures, and removing and replacing various mechanical components.

 - Damage Repair Appraiser

 - Automotive Painter

 - Insurance Estimator

-- English Grade 12 E, C or U or equivalent, or take the Centennial College English Skills Assessment for Admission
+- Grade 12 English Workplace (E), or College (C), or University (U); or equivalent; or take the Centennial College English Skills Assessment for Admission

 1. Apply Online